 Like with all prospective clients, you need to offer a product that suits their situation.
 Selling life insurance to Millennials is difficult when you are offering coverage for things they don’t have.
 When putting together an appealing policy for younger clients, you should emphasize the value of investing early.
 Life insurance policies are most affordable when purchased between the ages 25-30, with term plans as little as $15-$25 per month for a $500,000 policy.

 Finally, when marketing insurance to Millennials, embrace digital technology.
 More and more young adults are using online brokers and social media to select their insurers.
-Additionally, they are also looking for automated services, online policy enrollment and fewer phone calls.
-Traditional lead generation strategies are less effective on Millennials, and require innovation.
+Additionally, they are also looking for automated services, online policy enrollment, and fewer phone calls.
+Traditional lead generation strategies are less effective for Millennials and require innovation.

 Small Policies, Shorter Terms

 Though many Gen-Yers are uncertain about their futures, reminding them that their lives can change is an important selling point.
 As you know, life insurance can be valuable in the short term.
 Offering term life policies is often much more appealing to Millennials faced with debt and a growing family.
 Term policies provide

 Typically, candidates for life insurance are those who plan to have dependents, go into business with another person, or have previously inherited wealth.
 Depending on the situation, finding the right term life insurance for Millennials means discussing these plans and agreeing to a policy that makes room for change.